Clinical Pastoral Education

 Five to six positions are available beginning Aug.
 24, 2020, for a 12-month plus one week residency comprised of three four-month terms.
 Possible clinical assignments are in hospice, palliative care and hospital settings.
 Pre-requisite is successful completion of one CPE unit.
 Tax-exempt housing allowance is available for ordained CPE residents.

 Four to seven positions are available for part-time CPE, which meets one day per week from mid-October through March.
-Normally the class will meet on Fridays with the exception of the first two weeks of orientation where students should be prepared to spend two days each week.
+The class will meet Fridays from 9 a.m. - 1 p.m. for orientation with the exception of the first three weeks when students will meet Fridays from 7:45 a.m. - 4 p.m.
 Each member is on call at Gundersen Lutheran Medical Center an average of two times each month.
 The program is open to clergy, seminarians, and lay persons.
 Our next Extended CPE unit begins Oct.
-8, 2020.
+8, 2020 through April 30, 2021.
+Program brochure.

 Certified Educator Candidate Training Program